shailaziyard/personal-portfolio/README.md

 # Shaila's Portfolio

 Welcome to my personal portfolio website!
-This site showcases some of my best work, skills, and projects as a junior web developer.
+This site showcases some of my skills, and projects.